awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-general.md

 You can use the following checklist to troubleshoot a failed deployment\.

-1. See [View AWS CodeDeployDeployment Details ](deployments-view-details.md) and [View Instance Details with AWS CodeDeploy](instances-view-details.md) to determine why the deployment failed\.
+1. See [View CodeDeployDeployment Details ](deployments-view-details.md) and [View Instance Details with CodeDeploy](instances-view-details.md) to determine why the deployment failed\.
 If you are unable to determine the cause, continue to the rest of the items in this checklist\.

 1. Check whether you have correctly configured the instances:
    + Was the instance launched with an Amazon EC2 key pair specified?
 For more information, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in *Amazon EC2 User Guide for Linux Instances*\.
    + Is the correct IAM instance profile attached to the instance?
-For more information, see [Configure an Amazon EC2 Instance to Work with AWS CodeDeploy](instances-ec2-configure.md) and [Step 4: Create an IAM Instance Profile for Your Amazon EC2 Instances](getting-started-create-iam-instance-profile.md)\.
+For more information, see [Configure an Amazon EC2 Instance to Work with CodeDeploy](instances-ec2-configure.md) and [Step 4: Create an IAM Instance Profile for Your Amazon EC2 Instances](getting-started-create-iam-instance-profile.md)\.
    + Was the instance tagged?
 For more information, see [Working with Tags in the Console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#Using_Tags_Console) in *Amazon EC2 User Guide for Linux Instances*\.
-   + Is the AWS CodeDeploy agent installed and running on the instance?
-For more information, see [Managing AWS CodeDeploy Agent Operations](codedeploy-agent-operations.md)\.
+   + Is the CodeDeploy agent installed and running on the instance?
+For more information, see [Managing CodeDeploy Agent Operations](codedeploy-agent-operations.md)\.

 1. Check the application and deployment group settings:
-   + To check your application settings, see [View Application Details with AWS CodeDeploy](applications-view-details.md)\.
+   + To check your application settings, see [View Application Details with CodeDeploy](applications-view-details.md)\.
-   + To check your deployment group settings, see [View Deployment Group Details with AWS CodeDeploy](deployment-groups-view-details.md)\.
+   + To check your deployment group settings, see [View Deployment Group Details with CodeDeploy](deployment-groups-view-details.md)\.

 1. Confirm the application revision is correctly configured:
    + Check the format of your AppSpec file\.
-For more information, see [Add an Application Specification File to a Revision for AWS CodeDeploy](application-revisions-appspec-file.md) and [AWS CodeDeploy AppSpec File Reference](reference-appspec-file.md)\.
+For more information, see [Add an Application Specification File to a Revision for CodeDeploy](application-revisions-appspec-file.md) and [CodeDeploy AppSpec File Reference](reference-appspec-file.md)\.
    + Check your Amazon S3 bucket or GitHub repository to verify your application revision is in the expected location\.
-   + Review the details of your AWS CodeDeploy application revision to ensure that it is registered correctly\.
-For information, see [View Application Revision Details with AWS CodeDeploy](application-revisions-view-details.md)\.
+   + Review the details of your CodeDeploy application revision to ensure that it is registered correctly\.
+For information, see [View Application Revision Details with CodeDeploy](application-revisions-view-details.md)\.
-   + If you're deploying from Amazon S3, check your Amazon S3 bucket to verify AWS CodeDeploy has been granted permissions to download the application revision\.
+   + If you're deploying from Amazon S3, check your Amazon S3 bucket to verify CodeDeploy has been granted permissions to download the application revision\.
 For information about bucket policies, see [Deployment Prerequisites](deployments-create-prerequisites.md)\.
-   + If you're deploying from GitHub, check your GitHub repository to verify AWS CodeDeploy has been granted permissions to download the application revision\.
-For more information, see [Create a Deployment with AWS CodeDeploy](deployments-create.md) and [GitHub Authentication with Applications in AWS CodeDeploy](integrations-partners-github.md#behaviors-authentication)\.
+   + If you're deploying from GitHub, check your GitHub repository to verify CodeDeploy has been granted permissions to download the application revision\.
+For more information, see [Create a Deployment with CodeDeploy](deployments-create.md) and [GitHub Authentication with Applications in CodeDeploy](integrations-partners-github.md#behaviors-authentication)\.

 1. Check whether the service role is correctly configured\.
-For information, see [Step 3: Create a Service Role for AWS CodeDeploy](getting-started-create-service-role.md)\.
+For information, see [Step 3: Create a Service Role for CodeDeploy](getting-started-create-service-role.md)\.

-1. Confirm you followed the steps in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md) to:
+1. Confirm you followed the steps in [Getting Started with CodeDeploy](getting-started-codedeploy.md) to:
    + Attach policies to the IAM user\.
    + Install or upgrade and configure the AWS CLI\.
    + Create an IAM instance profile and a service role\.